Florian Ploberger MD, B. Ac., MA

 Since 2007 university lecturer on various subjects of Tibetan Medicine at the Institute of South Asian, Tibetan and Buddhist Studies (ISTB) of the University of Vienna.
 In the course of these activities he was able to invite renowned Tibetan physicians to give guest lectures at the university.
 For example Dr. Dawa, Dr. Namgyal Qusar, Dr. Tsultrim Kalsang, Dr. Teinlay P. Trogawa, Dr. Wangdue and astrologist Dr. Tsering Choezom were guest lecturers.

-In 2018 he began his teaching assignment at the FH Campus Vienna (master’s program Holistic Therapy and Salutogenesis (Health Care) on Tibetan Medicine.
+In 2018 he began his lecturing activities at the FH Campus Vienna (master’s program Holistic Therapy and Salutogenesis (Health Care) on Tibetan Medicine.
+One year later he began teaching at the Sigmund Freud University in Vienna in the module „Complementary Medicine“ in the context of dentistry-studies on Tibetan Medicine.

 Additional lecturing activity at various international congresses, for example 2012 at the 12th ICOM Congress in Seoul/South Korea, 2014 at the “3rd International Congress on Traditional Tibetan Medicine” in Kathmandu/Nepal as well as chairman of the meeting “Acupuncture” at the Menopause Congress in Vienna (organised by: University Clinic of Gynaecology), 2015 at the “International Workshop on Tibetan Medical Formulas” at the University of Westminster in London / British Academy, at the “Establishing Meeting for the Tibetan Medicine Committee of the World Federation of Chinese Medicine Societies & First Annual Conference on Tibetan Medicine” in Xining, China, as well as at the “4th International Academic Conference on Comparison of Traditional and Modern Medicine“ in Yunnan, China.
 2016 at the “14th Seminar of the International Association for Tibetan Studies” in Bergen, Norway, as well as the “5th International Academic Conference on Comparison of Traditional and Modern Medicine“ in Xingyi, China.
 2017 at the “5th International Congress on Sowa Rigpa” in Kathmandu as well as the „9th International Congress on Traditional Asian Medicines“ (ICTAM IX) in Kiel, Germany, as well as at the “6th International Academic Conference on Comparison of Traditional and Modern Medicine“ in Nanning, Guangxi Province, China.
 In Nanning he was elected as one of the directors of the academic committee.